Erikson's stages of psychosocial development: Wisdom: ego integrity vs. despair (late adulthood, 65 years and above)

 As people grow older and become senior citizens, they tend to slow down their productivity and explore life as a retired person.
 Factors such as leisure activities and family involvement play a significant role in the life of a retiree and their adjustment to living without having to perform specific duties each day pertaining to their career.
 Even during this stage of adulthood, however, they are still developing.
 The association between aging and retirement can bring about a reappearance of bipolar tensions of earlier stages in Erikson's model, meaning that aspects of previous life stages can reactivate because of the onset of aging and retirement.
 Development at this stage also includes periods of reevaluation regarding life satisfaction, sustainment of active involvement, and developing a sense of health maintenance.
 Developmental conflicts may arise in this stage, but psychological growth in earlier stages can help significantly in resolving these conflicts.

 It is during this time that they contemplate their accomplishments and evaluate the person that they have become.
-They are able to develop integrity if they see themselves as leading a successful life.
+They begin to embrace their narrative about their lives.They are able to develop integrity if they see themselves as leading a successful life.
 Those that have developed integrity perceive that their lives have meaning.
 They tend to feel generally satisfied and accept themselves and others.
 As they near the end of their lives, they are more likely to be at peace about death.
 If they see their life as unproductive or feel that they did not accomplish their life goals, they become dissatisfied with life and develop despair.
 This can often lead to feelings of depression and hopelessness.
-They may also feel that life is unfair and be fearful of dying.
+When a person feels this way about life it usually can be traced back to the unsuccessful completion of one of Erikson's stages during their life They may also feel that life is unfair and be fearful of dying.